 Include all claims supported by the application as early as possible even if some claims may be directed towards different inventions.
 Any divisional application should be initiated at the request of CIPO (not voluntarily by the applicant), thereby reducing the risk of the divisional patent being invalidated on the grounds of double patenting.

 For applications where the request for examination is made before Oct.
 3, 2022, if you have multiple foreign counterpart patent applications, include all claims from the entire family of applications in a single Canadian patent application.
 If new claims are added in foreign apps over time, consider filing voluntary amendment(s) in Canada to add them in to the Canadian application prior to issuance.
 This may maximize scope with an extensive combination of broad to narrow claims in the Canadian patent.
 For applications where the request for examination is made on or after Oct.
 3, 2022, if the above strategy is too expensive, consider only adding the independent claims in order to minimize total claim count.

 Reinstatement after abandonment – within 1 year

 If a Canadian patent application is abandoned because of the applicant’s failure to take some action, reinstatement is possible for one (1) year from the date of abandonment.
 To reinstate the application, the applicant needs to request reinstatement, pay a $200 CAD reinstatement fee, and take whatever action that should have been taken to avoid the abandonment in the first place.

-If a Canadian patent application is allowed but you are still making claim amendments in counterpart foreign applications, consider not paying the final fee in Canada and letting the Canadian application temporarily go abandoned.
-You will then have one (1) year to finalize the claims in the foreign applications and add these new claims in to the Canadian application before reinstatement must be requested and the final fee paid.
+If a Canadian patent application is rejected for formalities only but you are still making claim amendments in counterpart foreign applications, consider letting the Canadian application temporarily go abandoned.
+You will then have one (1) year to finalize the claims in the foreign applications and add these new claims in to the Canadian application before reinstatement must be requested.